Nonclassical states of light in a nonlinear Michelson interferometer: Optimal initial state

 The quantum Fisher information can be computed numerically for the state in Eq.~(\ref{eq:finalst}) corresponding to different values of the photon loss.
 The coefficients, $\alpha_k$, are then optimised while keeping the state normalised so as to give maximum Fisher information.
 This optimisation was done for up to $N=25$ and the results are plotted in figure (\ref{fig:qfigen}).

 It is clear from Fig.~\ref{fig:qfigen} that the super-Heisenberg scaling for the measurement uncertainty is not fully destroyed in the case of the optimal input state even in the presence of photon loss noise, unlike in the case of the N00N type states.
 Even with 60\% photon loss, the super-Heisenberg scaling is observed to persist.
-Hence, this scheme with an optimised superposition of fixed photon number states as input is seen to provide advantageous scaling for the measurement uncertainty as well as much-improved robustness against photon loss.
+In the inset plot from Fig.~\ref{fig:qfigen}, we also compare our results with the well known Holland-Burnett (HB) states, which have been shown to attain the Heisenberg limit for phase estimation while maintaining some robustness towards decoherence~\cite{Holland1993,Datta2011}.
+We see that while the HB states match the performance of the optimal states that we consider in the zero-loss case, this is not the case when photon losses are present.
+The scheme with an optimised superposition of fixed photon number states as input is seen to provide advantageous scaling for the measurement uncertainty as well as much-improved robustness against photon loss.

+The fixed photon number states in Eq.~\eqref{eqn:geninput} are characterized by the amplitudes $\alpha_k$ that are optimized so as to give the largest possible quantum Fisher information for each value of $\eta$.
+In Fig.~\ref{fig:alphas}, the distribution of $|\alpha_k|^2$ of the optimal states are shown for different values of $\eta$ with $N=25$.
+We see that, as expected, when there is no photon loss only $\alpha_0$ is non-zero and the optimal state is the N00N state.
+When photon losses are present, other values of $\alpha_k$ become non-zero.
+For $N=25$, there are $13$ different amplitudes defining the state.
+However, note that even for rather large photon losses, the distribution is limited to small values of $k$ with $|\alpha_k|^2$ for $k>5$ becoming negligible relative to the other amplitudes.